jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/caf-advanced-challenges.md

 ## Challenge 1 - Azure landing zone conceptual architecture deployment

 In this challenge you will be deploying one of the Reference implementations located in this [repository](https://github.com/Azure/Enterprise-Scale) using the Azure Portal experience.
-There other deployment options based on Bicep and Terraform but the Portal-based experience is the quickest way to deploy the ALZ conceptual architecture, and yep there are some trade offs which we will discuss.
+There other deployment options based on Bicep and Terraform but the Portal-based experience is the quickest way to achieve a scaled-out and mature environment.
+And yes there are some trade offs which we will discuss.

 Success criteria for this challenge: